aloicerains/alx-system_engineering-devops/0x15-api/README.md

 The script must use `urllib` or `requests` module
 The script must accept an integer as a parameter, which is employee ID

+* **Task 1: Export data to CSV**
+Records the tasks owned by the spcific employee given with an ID

+* **Task 2: Export data to JSON**
+Records all the ddata owned by the employee to a json file

+* **Task 3: Dictionary list of dictionaries**
+Records all the employee data in a json file